Schott-Lab/HYphlow/README.md

 * **FEL & SLAC:** Kosakovsky Pond, S. L., & Frost, S. D. W. (2005).
 Not So Different After All: A Comparison of Methods for Detecting Amino Acid Sites Under Selection. *Molecular Biology and Evolution*, 22(5), 1208–1222.
 * **MEME:** Murrell, B., et al. (2012).
 Detecting Individual Sites Subject to Episodic Diversification. *PLoS Genetics*, 8(7), e1002764.
 * **FUBAR:** Murrell, B., et al. (2013).
 FUBAR: A Fast, Unconstrained Bayesian AppRoximation for Inferring Selection. *Molecular Biology and Evolution*, 30(5), 1196–1205.
+---

+## Author & Credits

+**HYphlow** was designed and developed by **Hyejung (Jay) Kwon** at the [Schott Lab: Evolution and Development of Vertebrate Visual Systems](https://www.yorku.ca/science/schott/), under the supervision of **Dr. Ryan K Schott**.

+Logo designed by **Taegan Perez**.

+Special thanks to the members of the **Schott Lab** for their feedback and support throughout the development of this project.

+If you use this pipeline in your research, please link back to this repository and cite or acknowledge HYphlow where appropriate.

+---
 ## Support & Contribution

 Bug reports, feature requests, and code contributions are welcome through GitHub Issues and Pull Requests.